-Getting to the gym and being hit with a sudden wave of hunger S-U-C-K-S. I don’t know about you, but I’m a pretty useless (and unpleasant) human when I’m hungry, so I always keep a protein bar (I love ), a banana, blueberries, or cashews in my bag to power me through my workout or to hold me over post-workout until I can get home and eat a proper meal.
+Getting to the gym and being hit with a sudden wave of hunger S-U-C-K-S. I don’t know about you, but I’m a pretty useless (and unpleasant) human when I’m hungry, so I always keep a protein bar (I love ONE’s Birthday Cake protein bar), a banana, blueberries, or cashews in my bag to power me through my workout or to hold me over post-workout until I can get home and eat a proper meal.

 This is less of a “gym” essential and more of a LIFE essential in my book.
 I can’t stand the feeling of dry, chapped lips so I always keep an extra lip balm in my gym bag.

 Have you ever drove all the way to the gym only to realize that you aren’t sure if you put on deodorant or not, and then proceeded to spend the entire workout totally self-conscious?
 I have.
 It’s not a great time.

 I like to throw an extra deodorant in my bag so that if I ever forget or can’t remember if I put it on, I can quell my anxiety with a simple swipe.

 Depending on your situation this may or may not be relevant to you.
 If you’re getting ready at the gym each day before commuting to school or work, I recommend the following items.

 If you know that there’s no way you’re going to be showering and getting yourself together at the gym, then save yourself the shoulder pain, keep your bag light, and skip these items.